manofsteele/study_guide/notes.md

 writing a todo list reducer:
 --reducer takes action and previous state, creates new object with updated properties, and returns that

+Reducer composition: Different reducers specify how different parts of the state tree are updated in response to actions.

+--name reducers after the state keys they manage --generate top level reducer with the combineReducers function provided by Redux --combineReducers has one argument: an object specify mapping between state keys and their reducers

+Week 3 Day 4:

+Dynamic programming

+How to classify as DP?: --maximizing or minimizing problems;
+--count arrangements under certain conditions --certain probability problems
+--all DP problems satisfy overlapping subproblems property --most also satisfy optimal substructure property

+--decide what state of problem is: set of parameters than uniquely identify a certian position in the problem --formulate a relation between the state
+--add memoization or tabulation